 RECOVERY WITH HHH

-Knowing where to start when untangling heavy and complex crisis (such as the reasons behind seeking emergency shelter) can be so overwhelming many give up or worsen their self-destruction.
-Our goal is to get each client taking basic steps to reduce self-harm and other risky behaviors while teaching him or her the skills to work through any hardship.
+Knowing where to start when surviving complex crisis (like reasons behind seeking emergency shelter) can be so overwhelming that many people give up or fall into self-destructive habits.
+Our goal is to get each client to take basic steps to reduce self-harm and other risky behaviors while teaching them the skills to work through any hardship.

 HHH chose a 30 day structure because that’s when shelter ceases to be emergency and becomes transitional.
-A month after a crisis is also the professional timeframe limitations of when crisis counseling can have impact.
-Furthermore, since a singular traumatic event can activate a tsunami of following crisis; providing nonjudgmental support and practical resources immediately after can greatly reduce the amount of devastation and at best be a catalyst for personal growth.
+A month after a crisis is also the professional limitations of when crisis counseling has impact.
+Furthermore, as a singular traumatic event can activate a tsunami of following crisis; providing nonjudgmental support and practical resources immediately after can greatly reduce long term impact and at best, be a catalyst for personal growth.

-Clients and staff far enough into their own recovery can be trained in crisis prevention and peer support to act as mentors for incoming clients.
-When an individual goes through the program and learns self-care techniques it not only strengthens their progress, it helps inspire everyone.
-A client’s ability to reach and support others only strengthens their own recovery foundations and helps to instill a sense of hope, pride, and humanity within as they see themselves making a difference in the world.
+Clients far enough into their own recovery can be trained in crisis prevention and peer support to act as mentors for incoming clients.
+A client’s ability to reach and support others not only will strengthen their own recovery foundations and skills- it helps to instill a sense of hope, pride, and humanity within themselves as they see they can make a difference in the world.